Compact complex non-K{\"a}hler manifolds associated with totally real reciprocal units: Introduction

 \section{Introduction}

-In this paper we construct a new class of compact complex non-K\"ahler manifolds in every complex dimension $n=2d, d\geq 1$, and investigate complex analytic and topological properties.
+In this paper we construct a new class of compact complex non-K\"ahler manifolds in every complex dimension $n=2d, d\geq 1$, and investigate their complex analytic and topological properties.

 Using totally real number fields we construct first $4d$-dimensional real solvable Lie groups $G$ admitting irreducible cocompact discrete subgroups $\Gamma$.
 This method works in general to produce {\it real solv-manifolds}.
 Next we show that these Lie groups admit left invariant complex structures.
 The left quotient $ X:=\Gamma \backslash G$ is then a compact complex manifold.
-In the case $d=1$, one recovers the Inoue surfaces noted $S_{N}^{ \mathsmaller {(+)}}$ in the famous paper \cite{In74}.
+In the case $d=1$, one recovers the Inoue surfaces noted $S_{N}^{ \mathsmaller {(+)}}$ in the famous paper \cite{In74}, whose extension to higher dimensions had remained open since 1974.
+In 2005, Inoue surfaces of type $S_M$ were generalized in~\cite{OT}.

 In the following sections we prove that the identity component of the holomorphic automorphism group $\Aut^0(X)$ is isomorphic to $(\mbb C^{*})^{d}$ and that the whole group $\Aut(X)$ has infinitely many components if $d\geq2$.